FelipeSilvapr/Word-frequency/README.md

 # Word frequency
 > A site that counts down the frequency of words in texts and sites

-> This project is based in the collection of application ideas https://github.com/florinpop17/app-ideas
+> This project is based on the collection of application ideas https://github.com/florinpop17/app-ideas

-> The aim of this project is to guide my studing in HTML, CSS and Javascript
+> this project aims to guide my studying in HTML, CSS, and Javascript

-## Tecnologis
+## Technologies
 - HTML
 - CSS
 - Javascript